chandrahas-reddy/Sentiment-Analysis-R-Programming/README.md

 # Sentiment-Analysis-R-Programming
 This repository helps Data Analytics/Science Enthusiasts to carry out Lexicon based Sentiment Analysis on text derived from Twitter, Facebook and other data sources.

+*This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

+*This work is inspired from various scripts and improved with several iterations.

+*This code can be shared and re-used on any purpose.

+*Not for commercial purposes.

 #Sentiment Analysis using Twitter & Facebook
 The code is well documented and differentiates specific platform orientated code.
 ##